jrhawley/quill/README.md

 # Quill

-Quill: query your bills and track your financial statements.
+Query all your bills and accounts to check on your financial statements.
 Check for statements that you've downloaded from your bank, service provider, or other company that issues regular statements.

 ## Installation